Cut Out: Feminist Collage Symposium

 • Tickets cost £5.00

 Female artists have long employed collage techniques to reflect the ways in which identity is often constructed from conflicting, contrasting, and contradictory parts.
-Cut Out: A Feminist History of Photo Collage, Montage and Assemblage is a new V&A publication which explores the relationship between photography and feminist collage, foregrounding the use of femmage—a radical reclaiming of craft traditionally associated with women—as a resilient method within feminist and political art.
+Cut Out: A Feminist History of Photo Collage, Montage and Assemblage is a new V&A and Thames & Hudson publication which explores the relationship between photography and feminist collage, foregrounding the use of femmage—a radical reclaiming of craft traditionally associated with women—as a resilient method within feminist and political art.

 This symposium will explore key themes of the book: women’s collage practices prior to Modernism’s claim to the form; the materiality of photography in the lives and work of women artists; the use of found or discarded images as gestures of resistance and resilience; and the significance of domestic space in shaping women’s cultural production.

-funded by the V&A Parasol Foundation Women in Photography Project
+Funded by the V&A Parasol Foundation Women in Photography Project

 Header image: Martha Rosler, ’Cleaning the Drapes', 1969-72 from the series 'Bringing the War Home: House Beautiful' - photomontage printed as colour photograph.